 Manufactured Science, 2018, length 19:06

 The Manufactured Science series explores the boundary between realistic and imaginative portrayals of science in film.
 While many films hinge on science for their success, they often stretch the possibilities far beyond reality.
 And yet the imaginative nature of science and science fiction in movies can often serve as inspiration to future scientific endeavors.
-This short film is both an ode to this era of Hollywood movies and to popular scientific ideologies of the time.
+This short film is both an ode to a particular era of Hollywood movies and to popular scientific ideologies of the time.

 Credit to the following movies: Hollow Man (2000), GATTACA (1997), Jurassic Park (1993), Red Planet (2000), Day After Tomorrow (2004), Rise of the Planet of the Apes (2011), I am Legend (2007), Contact (1997), Outbreak (1995), Contagion (2011).
 Huge thanks and credit for Katherine Meade Sammer and Taylor Hinchliffe for their work on the project.